Preschool Science Activities - Magnets

-These preschool science activities with magnets are great fun and offer many learning experiences.
+These preschool science activities_magnets are great fun and offer many learning experiences.

 Balloons